 “You’re going to help me?”

 Folding away her crossbow, she headed back downstairs.
-Tala waited a moment before following her, as the first vestiges of hope that she had felt in over a week began to settle over her.
+Tala waited a moment before following her, feeling the first vestiges of hope that that had touched her in over a week.